anderson-aristotle/ruby-vs-js-hash-dictionary-study/study.md

 // your answer here
 ```

-## Adding Dictionary Properties in JavaScript
+### Adding Dictionary Properties

-Add a property named `middleName` to `hank` with the string `"Rutherford"` as the
+Add a property named `middleName` to `hank` with the string `"Rutherford"` as
+the value.
+Add another property, `hobbies`, to `hank` with an array as the
 value.
-Add another property, `hobbies`, to `hank` with an array as the value.
 The array should contain at least two strings of your choice.

 ```javascript
 // your answer here
 ```

-## Removing Dictionary Properties in JavaScript
+### Removing Dictionary Properties

 Remove the `middleName` property from `hank`.